lparry/travel-blog/source/_posts/2013-12-20-istanbul-turkey.markdown

 exploring.
 The Egyptian bazaar is right next to the grand bazaar, but a bit smaller and (apparently) a bit less tourist focused although looking back I'm not remembering a lot of stuff there I could imagine the locals coming to buy.
-Maybe the bulk tobbaco and spices, but not the 100s of hookahs or the Kilos of turkish delight.
+Maybe the bulk tobacco and spices, but not the 100s of hookahs or the Kilos of Turkish delight.

 We all agreed the place felt fairly busy and bustling, but people seemed a lot less forceful about getting your attention or dragging you into their shops than